PNNL-m-q/mza/README.md

 Note: IonMobilityBin = 0, represents the total frame spectrum or summed spectra in the frame (i.e., ignores IM dimension).
 >Example for spectrum with Scan value 630: Arrays_intensity/630, Arrays_mzbin/630.

+For IM Agilent '.d', CCS calibration coefficients included as HDF5 dataset if detected:
+* CCScalDT = [Tfix, Beta] for DT
+* CCScalSLIM = [C0, C1, C2, C3] for SLIM

 Example scripts are provided in the respective folders.
 R requires the rhdf5 package and Python requires the h5py, hdf5plugin, numpy and matplotlib packages (see requirements.txt).

 ### Metadata table columns